-Panic disorder occurs when you live in fear of having a panic attack.
-You are having a panic attack when you feel sudden, overwhelming terror that has no obvious cause.
-You may experience physical symptoms such as a racing heart, breathing difficulties, and sweating.
+You may be having a panic attack when you feel sudden, overwhelming fear or dread that has no obvious cause.
+There may be physical symptoms, too, like a racing heart, breathing difficulties, and sweating.

 Common symptoms associated with a panic attack include:

-- racing heartbeat or palpitations
+- racing heart rate or palpitations

 - shortness of breath

-- dizziness (vertigo)
+- dizziness or vertigo

 - sweating or chills